Board of Directors

 Alicia was diagnosed with ulcerative colitis at the age of 14 and when she was re-diagnosed with Crohn's Disease at 22, Girls With Guts was just starting out.
 Her passion for GWG was instantaneous as she had not had that kind of support before.

-She has been on the board of Girls With Guts since 2013 starting out as Director of Multimedia, and recently becoming the new President.
+She has been on the board of Girls With Guts since 2013 starting out as Director of Multimedia, and recently became the new President.
 She’s always had a knack for bringing ideas to life and that is where her passion and Girls With Guts merged.
 If she’s not helping to coordinate the annual Girls With Guts retreat or furthering the overall vision, you can catch her raising awareness about her personal IBD journey whenever she can.

 Mandy Morgan, Secretary

 Mandy was born and raised in St. Louis, Missouri, and her Midwestern roots have followed her ever since.
 She was diagnosed with left-sided ulcerative colitis in 2013, after having complications since 2009.
 Mandy studied technical communication at Missouri State University, receiving both a bachelor’s and master’s degree.
 Afterward, keeping true to the Midwest, she moved up to Chicago, bringing her love for STL-style pizza and baseball along with her.

 Starting as a blogger for Girls with Guts, Mandy became hooked on the organization, and all the positivity, friendship, and support Girls with Guts has provided.
 She strives to keep that mission going.

 Born and raised in upstate NY, Kristen is still learning to be a southern girl following her move to Atlanta for graduate school in 2010.
 She completed her masters degree in neuroscience at Emory University and is now a biology professor at Dalton State College in northwest Georgia.